This page provides information about supplying goods and services to Cardiff Metropolitan University.

 Cardiff Metropolitan University, like a growing number of other public organisations, is utilising electronic trading with our regular, preferred suppliers via the

 Electronic trading ('e-trading') can introduce significant process improvements for both the University and its suppliers.
 The process links the University and suppliers either through supplier catalogues hosted on the Basware Marketplace or through punch-out catalogues and 'full systems integration', also through this portal.

 A 'Frequently Asked Questions' guide for supplier to this e-marketplace can be found here

 Sell2Wales is the Welsh public sector portal that brings together Welsh public sector buyers and the supply market.
-There is no charge for suppliers to register on Sell2Wales, and registered suppliers receive email alerts of all relevant contract opportunities posted on Sell2Wales, both above and below the E.U. thresholds, as well as have an opportunity to register details about their organisations.
+There is no charge for suppliers to register on Sell2Wales, and registered suppliers receive email alerts of all relevant contract opportunities posted on Sell2Wales, both above and below the PCR thresholds, as well as have an opportunity to register details about their organisations.